 - Reservation of jurisdiction (making no order for spousal support payments but reserving to the payee spouse the right to seek spousal support at a later date).

-Temporary spousal support may be tax deductible to the payor-spouse and taxable to the payee-spouse if the payments are made pursuant to a written agreement or count order if, the parties are not living in the same residence and if they do not file joint tax returns and entered before December 31, 2017.
+Temporary spousal support may be tax deductible to the payor-spouse and taxable to the payee-spouse if the payments are made pursuant to a written agreement or court order if, the parties are not living in the same residence, if they do not file joint tax returns and if the order is entered before December 31, 2018.
 Voluntary spousal support payments, paid without a written agreement are not tax deductible.

 - The extent to which the earning capacity of each party is sufficient to maintain the standard of living established during the marriage, taking into account all of the following: